France's E-Invoicing Mandate September 2026

 The deadlines, broken down by company size

-Understanding the five-corner model
+Understanding the the Y-model

 France has moved away from a centralized platform model (like Italy's SDI) and instead adopted what's effectively a five-corner exchange model.
 Here's how each party fits together: